Adore2113/MarsHSim/docs/dev_log.md

 ##      03/21/2026
     ♡ hand injury but working past it, going to add a light function where they dim at a certain time at night and also include how much heat the lights generate

-    ♡ going to go with the crew getting around 8 hours of sleep/night so lights will dim at 9:30pm (21:30) and they will brighten at 6:00am, using level of brightness for now
+    ♡ going to go w. the crew getting around 8 hours of sleep/night so lights will dim at 9:30pm (21:30) and they will brighten at 6:00am, using level of brightness for now

     ♡ considering moving the time conversion logic out of quick_test into engine, or into its own file to handle all timestep info b/c eventually it will be interactive